Skip to content

 Cold Weather Babywearing

 Winter is here, and it's a great time to snuggle up with your babe and keep them close with babywearing.
-One of the most common questions we get this time of year is: How do I keep myself and my baby warm while using a ring sling?
+One of the most common questions we get this time of year is: How do I keep myself and my baby warm while using a carrier?
 Below are a few tips and tricks to help keep you and your little one warm even as the temperature drops.

 Layering is an easy way to keep warm.
 Put on a long-sleeved shirt or thin sweater before putting on your baby carrier to keep your arms covered and avoid bulk.
 If you're still not as warm as you like, throw a jacket or windbreaker on over the top to keep those chilly winds away.
-If needed, add a hat and gloves, and you're set for those cold-weather adventures.
+If needed, add a hat and gloves, and you're set for those cold weather babywearing adventures.

-Layers For The Little
+Layers for Your Little

-Extra Checks
+Extra Checks ✅

 While you're out, make sure you do some extra checks on baby to make sure their temperature is well regulated.
 Check that their torso feels warm, and keep a look out for any blue lips.
 If baby starts feeling too cold, it's time to take a break and add another layer or two before you head out again.
 Alternatively, if baby starts to sweat or feels too warm, shed a layer or two until baby feels more comfortable.

-Whether it's snowing where you live or you're just dealing with some cold winds, keeping warm while babywearing doesn't have to be complicated.
+Whether it's snowing where you live or you're just dealing with some icy winds, keeping warm while cold weather babywearing doesn't have to be complicated.
 Layers with a coat thrown on top are an easy and quick way to stay to avoid getting cold.
 We love that our ring slings are a fast way to get babe up when running errands and spending time outdoors.
 We hope these tips helped give you some ideas on staying warm this winter.

 Read more